Ananya142/Intermediate_project_3/README.md

 **Overview**

 This project involves creating a basic ERC20 token named MyToken (MTK) by utilizing the OpenZeppelin library.
 The smart contract allows for minting and burning tokens, with only the contract owner having access control.

+**Prerequisites**

+- Solidity version: ^0.8.26
+- OpenZeppelin Contracts: ERC20

 **Features**